ionic-team/ionic-docs/docs/theming/themes.md

 After exploring different ways to customize the Ionic theme, we found that we couldn't use just one background or text color.
 In order to imply importance and depth throughout the design, we need to use different shades of the background and text colors.
 To accommodate this pattern, we created stepped colors.

 While updating the background (`--ion-background-color`) and text (`--ion-text-color`) variables will change the look of the app for most components, there are certain Ionic components where it may look off, or broken.
-This will be more apparent when applying a darker theme.
+This will be more apparent when applying a darker palette.

 In some components we use a shade darker than the background or lighter than the text.
 For example, an item heading text may need to be <CodeColor color="#404040">#404040</CodeColor>, which is a few shades lighter than our default text color.
 Meanwhile, the loading component background is a shade darker than white, using <CodeColor color="#f2f2f2">#f2f2f2</CodeColor>.
 We use stepped colors in order to define these slight variations.
 It is important to update the stepped colors when updating the background or text color of an application.

 Ionic provides separate step colors for text and background colors so they can be updated separately.
-This is useful for components that use both text and background stepped colors and allows us to effectively implement the [high contrast theme](./high-contrast-mode).
+This is useful for components that use both text and background stepped colors and allows us to effectively implement the [high contrast palette](./high-contrast-mode).

 By default, the Ionic text stepped colors start at the default text color value <CodeColor color="#000000">#000000</CodeColor> and mix with the background color value <CodeColor color="#ffffff">#ffffff</CodeColor> using an increasing percentage.
 The Ionic background stepped colors start at the default background color value <CodeColor color="#ffffff">#ffffff</CodeColor> and mix with the text color value <CodeColor color="#000000">#000000</CodeColor> using an increasing percentage.
 The full list of stepped colors is shown in the generator below.